DC360 Intumescent Fireproof Paint & Fire Retardant Coating for Wood and Gypsum

 If I need to achieve a 1 hour rating can I install DC360 thicker to meet the rating?

-DC360 has been tested in accordance with ASTME119 and CAN/ULC S-101 for 1 hr fire resistance in certain wall or floor assemblies.
-Please refer to DC360 listing matrix or contact IFTI to discuss further.
+DC360 has been tested in accordance with ASTME 84 and CAN/ULC S-102 for flammability and smoke development.
+Check out our DC5040 to meet up to a 90-minute fire resistance in certain wall or floor assemblies.
+P

 Can I apply DC360 all year long?